dairinin/sshguard-ipset/README.md

 # sshguard-ipset

-Use ipset to block atackers with sshguard.
+Use ipset to block ssh scanners with sshguard.
 Applies on Ubuntu or Debian